CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ![](figures/subtrees.jpg)
 ![](figures/subtreesAlso.jpg)

 Without a predicable subdivision, additional tile information like geometricError, boundingVolume would need to be specified in the tileset.json.
-Each tile would need to have something like this:
+In an explicit tiling scheme's `tileset.json`, each tile would need to have something like this:
 ```json
 {
 "content": {